AleMorales9011/ForgeWare/src/SLDC & Testing.md

 `5.
 Measure Coverage:` Calculate the branch coverage percentage to assess test effectiveness.

 # Limitation
-"While high branch coverage is good for testing, 100% branch coverage can still miss verifying the correct behavior of the code if the test cases lack proper assertions or only use trivial input values."
+While high branch coverage is good for testing, 100% branch coverage can still miss verifying the correct behavior of the code if the test cases lack proper assertions or only use trivial input values.

 # Experience-based
 They use testers' knowledge and experience to design and implement test cases.
 Experience-based testing can detect defects that may be missed with black-box and white-box.
 Hence, they are complementary to the other techniques.

+# Example: Error Guessing

+Error Guessing is a software testing strategy where testers use their experience and intuition to `predict potential errors or defects` in an application.
+It's an informal approach based on the tester's ability to anticipate issues from past encounters with similar systems.

+# Why It Is Important

+ Testers can focus on areas that might not be covered by formal test cases, providing a different perspective on the software.

+ # How It Works

+Error guessing is a relatively unstructured process.
+Testers typically follow these steps:

+1. `Analyze the software`: Understand the system's functionality, requirements, and design.
+2. `Identify potential problem areas`: Based on experience, intuition, and domain knowledge, guess where errors might occur.
+3. `Design and execute test cases`: Create and run test cases to specifically target these areas.
+4. `Report and track defects`: Document found issues and track their resolution.

+`Important Note`: While error guessing is valuable, it should not replace structured testing methods.
+A combination of both approaches is essential for comprehensive test coverage.

 # Bug Reporting